Please Register Early. Limited Seating!

 5. What are the potential risks with neurofeedback?

-Mark Chamberlain is a psychologist and the Clinical Director at Suncrest Counseling in South Jordan, which offers a variety of counseling services from child-play therapy, marriage therapy, medication management, and intensive day treatment program for individuals and couples struggling with addictions, anxiety, depression and more.
+Mark Chamberlain is a psychologist and has over 25 years experience helping others change the way they do life.
 He is the author of several books including, “Love You, Hate the Porn: Healing a Relationship Damaged by Virtual Infidelity” and a blog on the same topic.
 He has found that most clients’ recovery is greatly strengthened by deeper emotional connections in relationships.

 Healing Dysfunctional Cycles with Self-Compassion: Helping Clients Love Themselves Out of the Habits They Hate